-The education of pupils in online safety is an essential part of the school’s online safety provision.
+The education of pupils in online safety is an essential part of the school’s online safety provision and we have a number of measures in place in school which are monitored to help safeguard pupils from potential dangers or unsuitable material.
+Any e-safety incidents are recorded and managed.
 Children and young people need the help and support of the school to recognise and avoid online safety risks and build their resilience.

-Online safety is a focus in all areas of the curriculum and staff reinforce online safety messages across the curriculum.
+Online safety is a focus in all areas of the curriculum and staff reinforce online safety messages explaining and demonstrating ho to stay safe and behave appropriately online across the curriculum.

 - digital and video images taken at school events